 5.5.1 Should be included where basic drawings exist.
 It is not intended that the consultant should provide a full measured survey.
 However, quick outline sketch plans may be useful for locating specific areas of concern.

 5.5.2 Photographs are to be provided to illustrate important findings.
 These should be cross referenced to the text and may be included in an appendix or within the body of the report.

+Reviewed February 2018